multigcs/LinuxCNC-RIO/configs/Tangoboard/README.md

 ## Known-Issues:
 * openFPGAloader will not work on Raspberry Pi, you have to use another host to flash the FPGA !
+* sometimes i have problems with the opensource toolchain and extended configurations, like encoder value will not change
+* you can also using the gowin toolchain if you have problems with the opensource one, all required files are generated

 ## BOM: